Land Management and Geospatial Science M. Sc.

 The Land Management and Geospatial Science program combines two inter-connected scientific domains: Land Management and Geospatial Science.
 The aim of the master’s program is to train land professionals who can apply land and spatial-related concepts and tools to analyze international contemporary land issues and have the executive soft skills to carry out land administration functions to solve these land issues.

-Students explore land management from a multidisciplinary perspective, applying methods and techniques from geospatial engineering and land management sciences to evaluate and implement spatial development and land policy responsibly and sustainably.
+In the master's program in Land Management and Geospatial Science, students acquire technical-methodological expertise in developing land and geospatial information systems that can capture, monitor, store, and query multi-dimensional information on land use, land tenure, and natural resource rights.
+Students explore land management from a multidisciplinary perspective, applying methods and techniques from geospatial engineering and land management sciences to evaluate and implement spatial development and land policy in a responsible, sustainable manner.

 Graduates of the Land Management and Geospatial Science program are specialized generalists with a broad overview of land management and geospatial science topics and approaches.
-They work at the interface of politics and technology, applying existing land tools or designing new policies and interventions for documenting, administering, or protecting land tenure in specific socio-legal contexts.
-Their expertise is crucial in developing creative, innovative, and sustainable solutions to complex and contextual spatial problems.
-They also contribute their technical-methodological expertise to developing land and geospatial information systems that can capture, monitor, store, and query multi-dimensional information on land use, land tenure, and natural resource rights.
+They work at the interface of politics and technology, applying existing land tools or designing new policies and interventions to document, administer, or protect land tenure in specific socio-legal contexts.
+Their expertise is crucial to developing creative, innovative, and sustainable solutions to complex, context-specific spatial problems.
 Finally, they apply their interrelated geospatial, social, and legal skills to reconcile different and competing stakeholder interests in land.

 In the first semester, students must take the following compulsory modules: